 Just like the name suggests, short-term disability insurance covers you when you temporarily lose your ability to work due to a less serious health condition such as a minor injury or after minor surgery.
 Once your claim is approved, you’ll receive a portion of your income in weekly portions to help pay for basic expenses such as rent/mortgage, utilities, and childcare.

 Once you obtain this short-term disability insurance through your employer, you can easily manage your expenses without solely depending on your savings.
-However, if your employer does not provide this type of insurance, you don’t have to worry; you can rely on the federal Employment Insurance (EI) disability benefits.
+However, if your employer does not provide this type of insurance, you don’t have to worry; you can rely on federal Employment Insurance (EI) disability benefits.
 Depending on your coverage provider, you may begin to receive your benefits as soon as one week to one month from the time you’re unable to work.

 Long-Term Disability Insurance

 This type of disability insurance covers you when you lose your income due to a persistent or chronic health issue such as serious back injury, cancer, heart attack, or stroke.
 Usually, this coverage kicks in once you’ve depleted your short-term coverage.
+A VA calculator can be quite helpful in this case.

 Long-term coverage may last about 2-5 years although some may last up to 65 years; the standard retirement age.
 Once your claim is approved, you will receive a portion of your income in monthly portions to pay for basic expenses.
-Depending on your insurance provider, you may begin to receive the disability benefits within a few months after approval.
+Depending on your insurance provider, you may begin to receive disability benefits within a few months after approval.

 How Much Would You Need To Cover Your Expenses?